Methodology — Python

 Full KPI catalog — definitions, ranges, and notes: open on GitHub

-Business value & deliverables
+Business value and deliverables

 Business questions answered